KnightHacks/knighthacks_backend/ENVIRONMENT.md

 follow [this tutorial](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) on how to setup a Github OAuth app.
 The application name, homepage url, and callback url do not matter.
 Make sure to tick the box that says "__Enable Device Flow__"

+## JWT Signing Key
+You can smash your hands on your keyboard and create an under 100 character string.

+## AES Cipher
+Similarly to the JWT Signing Key, you can smash your hands on your keyboard and create an **exactly** 32 character string.